BusinessHow to Get a Startup Business Loan With No Money

 Personal Credit Score

-Your personal credit score will be evaluated, even if you’re applying for a business loan.
+Your credit score will be evaluated, even if you’re applying for a business loan.
 Most lenders look for a credit score of 650 or higher.
 Anything below 500 will likely lead to a denial.

 By researching lender criteria upfront, you’ll have a better sense of which loans you may qualify for based on where your startup currently stands.